 Years later, in Canada, a friend who published a singles magazine asked me, over a convivial dinner naturally, to write a food column, and so my professional career as a cook started.
 A few columns later, a publisher came calling and asked me to write a cook book on the singles theme, and How to Eat Well and Stay Single was born.
 The bachelor cookbook paperback did quite well, selling a few thousand copies, before the publisher went bankrupt.

-Please enjoy reading my food columns as much as I have enjoyed writing them.
+Please enjoy reading my food columns under the Market to Table heading, as much as I have enjoyed writing them.
 There have been 60 or so to date and lots more to come.